Academy-Soft-Intellect/Linux-Course/12.SSH_NFS_SAMBA/info.md

  * the 'root' username exists on every Linux system, so an attacker only need to guess the password, instead of a password and username.
  * prohibit password authentication, additional layer of security after the SSH public key has been distributed.
 No password logins.
  * change ssh to listen on different port

+**NFS**
+ * mounting file systems over a network and interact with them as though they are mounted locally.
+ * nfs-utiks package, /etc/exports is the file where you export your nfs-shares, exportfs -r
+ * no_root_squash => by default the root on the client machine is treated as user nobody, if selected then root on the client machine will have the same level of access to the files on the system as root on the server.
+ * open the nfs port using firewall-cmd.